alerner1/AR-Environment-Skeleton/README.md

 - Student.all_in_grade uses the AR-provided Student#grade_level but I implemented the logic to select all within the grade level.

 - Teacher#tenure uses the AR-provided Teacher#years_of_experience but I implemented the logic to check if it was > 5 and return true or false accordingly.

+# Deliverables part 3

+- A Student has many Teachers through GradeLevel
+- A Teacher has many Students through GradeLevel

 # Deliverables 1 part 2